• Skip to main content

 Until you break the tiny tubes and inhale the gas, you are absolutely safe from radioactive poisoning.
 In fact, the radon gas that constantly seeps into the basement of your house and fills your bathroom is a lot more dangerous for your health than a dozen of gas-filled microtubes.

-Rated for depths of down to 300 meters, the Daynight T-100 comes equipped with 19 tritium tubes, 16 of which -the one that works as hour markers- are “flat” and the other three are normal cylinders that are installed into the hour, minute and seconds hands.
+Rated for depths of down to 300 meters, the Daynight T-100 comes equipped with 19 tritium tubes, 16 of which -the ones that work as hour markers- are “flat” and the other three are normal cylinders that are installed into the hour, minute and seconds hands.

-Deep Blue Daynight T-100 Tritium Flat Tubes Diver (solid case back)
+Deep Blue Daynight T-100 Tritium Flat Tubes (solid case back)

 Deep Blue Daynight T-100 Tritium Flat Tubes (black dial, orange hands)

-Delivered in a 44 millimeter (52 millimeters lug to lug) stainless steel case, the watch is powered by the well-known ETA 2824 automatic movement.
+Delivered in a 44-millimeter (52-millimeter lug to lug) stainless steel case, the watch is powered by the well-known ETA 2824 automatic movement.

 Deep Blue Daynight T-100 Tritium Flat Tubes Diver (orange dial, black hands)